-This Policy is one of the 'Standard infection control precautions' (SICPs) referred to by NHS England in the National infection prevention and control manual (NIPCM) for England.
+This Policy is one of the 'Standard infection control precautions' (SICPs).

-Hand hygiene is one of the most important procedures for preventing the spread of infectious agents.
+Hand hygiene is considered one of the most important ways to reduce the transmission of infectious agents that cause healthcare associated infections (HCAI).

 The aim of this guidance is to promote good hand hygiene amongst all staff, to protect both themselves and residents from acquiring a healthcare associated infection.